kapresoft/kapresoft.github.io/_posts/java/2023-12-07-java-stream-findfirst-findany-in-action.md

 Optional<T> firstElement = stream.findFirst();
 ```

 If the stream is empty or no elements match the criteria, _findFirst()_ returns an empty _Optional_.
-This approach avoids the pitfalls of returning _null_, thus helping in preventing _NullPointerException_ in Java applications.
+This approach avoids the <a href="https://www.kapresoft.com/java/2023/12/10/java-pitfalls-of-returning-null.html" target="_blank" alt="pitfalls of returning _null_">pitfalls of returning _null_</a>, thus helping in preventing <a href="https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/lang/NullPointerException.html" target="_blank" alt="_NullPointerException_">_NullPointerException_</a> in Java applications.

 Consider the following code snippet: